 At times local anti-renewables sentiment & opposition went hard against renewables in 2023.
-For example, Poland looked to potentially revise earlier 10H requirement that wind turbines must be >10-fold height of wind turbines from houses - to instead maybe a bigger >700-meters buffer.
-A prior 500-meters wide buffer had allowed 25-fold more availability for wind.
-It was clear fossil interests in coal-reliant Poland were not going gently into that good night.
+For example, Poland looked to potentially revise earlier 10H requirement that wind turbines must be >10-fold height of turbines from houses - to instead maybe bigger 700-meters buffer.
+It's clear fossil interests in coal-reliant Poland were not going gently into that good night.

 Fights brewing too as to what's 'clean', 'green hydrogen'.
-In US, some fossil-tinged players claimed they could generate 'green' H_2 (hydrogen) using electricity mains/grid typically run on from fossil natural gas and/or non-renewable nuclear - via the 'trick' of buying RECs (renewable energy credits) from wind & solar even if generated at distant places and times.
-They'd still call this 'green H_2 '.
-By combining not-really green RECs - with electrolyzing H_2 - calling offspring green H_2 no matter the power source.
-They might market that H_2 as 'clean' - as if were made from wind or solar.
-Hourly energy matching for honest clean energy would be more truthful in aligning H_2 production with renewables; but harder to implement.
+In US some fossil-tinged players claimed they could generate 'green' $H_2$ using electricity mains/grid typically run from fossil gas and/or non-renewables like nuclear - via 'trick' of buying RECs (renewable energy credits) from wind & solar even if generated at distant places and times.
+They'd still call this 'green $H_2$ '.
+By combining the not-really green RECs - with electrolyzing $H_2$ - calling offspring green $H_2$ no matter the power source.
+They might market that $H_2$ as 'clean' - as if made from wind or solar.
+US tax incentives in new Sec.
+45V may be \$3/kg, but new electrolyzers be placed in service within 3 years of new clean power plants.
+And in same region, matching windy/sunny hours.
+Indeed, hourly energy matching means honest clean energy is being used, and would be more truthful in aligning $H_2$ production with renewables, but harder to implement.

-Europe in 2023 thus drafted rules-to ensure its green H2 well & truly is connected to added renewables, locally sourced.
+Europe in 2023 drafted rules-to ensure green H2 well & truly has a nexus to added renewables, locally sourced.
 Guaranteeing green H2 is generated same time sun is shining, or wind blowing.
 That H2 is made from 'additional' true-green-electrons.
 Rules too for renewable fuels of non-biological origin (RFNBOs) drafted.
-Unsurprisingly France pushed as expected to add nuclear to what is 'low-carbon H2'.
-Some championed biomethane too, to capture 'renewable natural gas' from landfills or ag wastes; this makes sense since avoiding methane releases is a good fast way to limit greenhouse gases.
-Yet whether Europe, or US, a big issue in 2020s was that gray H2 from fossil (dirty) natural gas - was still much cheaper @ ≤ 1.50 /kilogram - than a green H2 costing some 2x-3x more.
-Yes, by the end of the 2020s it's very possible Green H2 will then be cheapest, helping make grey H2 obsolete.
-But mid-2020s, green H2/methane/ammonia were pricier; so cost/Incentives was a huge issue.
+Unsurprisingly France pushed as expected to add nuclear to what is deemed 'low-carbon H2'.
+Some championed biomethane too, to capture 'renewable natural gas' from landfills or ag wastes; this makes sense since avoiding methane releases is a good and fast way to limit greenhouse gases.
+Yet whether in Europe, or US, a big issue 2020s has been that gray H2 from fossil (dirty) natural gas - was still much cheaper @ €1.50/kilogram - than a green H2 costing some 2x-3x more.
+So yes, by end of the 2020s it's very possible Green H2 will then be cheapest, helping make grey H2 obsolete.
+But mid-2020s, green H2/methane/ammonia were pricier; so the costs/Incentives were a huge issue.